sailshq/skipper/ROADMAP.md

  Feature                                                  | Owner                                                                            | Details
  :------------------------------------------------------- | :------------------------------------------------------------------------------- | :------
- normalized upload progress events in core                | [@mikermcneil](https://github.com/mikermcneil)                                   | remove the progress stream stuff from skipper-disk and include it in core (pipe to it, like the renamer pump) support for maxBytes quota enforcement in core           | [_want to help?_](https://github.com/balderdashy/skipper/edit/master/ROADMAP.md) | on-the-fly maxBytes enforcement on a per-upstream basis expose a static Upstream factory on the skipper module   | [_want to help?_](https://github.com/balderdashy/skipper/edit/master/ROADMAP.md) | useful for streaming from one fsadapter to another (i.e. not just for file uploads) expose a static Downstream factory on the skipper module | [_want to help?_](https://github.com/balderdashy/skipper/edit/master/ROADMAP.md) | useful for multi-file download from fsadapters expose an API for building Downstream reducer pumps      | [_want to help?_](https://github.com/balderdashy/skipper/edit/master/ROADMAP.md) | i.e. so you can coallesce a multi-file download into a zip archive
+ proper garbage-collection support in core                | [@mikermcneil](https://github.com/mikermcneil)                                   | garbage-collect failed file uploads using the adapter's rm() method (if one exists- otherwise emit a warning) expose `write` method                | [@mikermcneil](https://github.com/mikermcneil)                                   | replace `receive()` with `write()` in order to simplify adapter development.
+This will also make a lot of the other stuff on the list below easier, particularly progress events. normalized upload progress events in core                | [@mikermcneil](https://github.com/mikermcneil)                                   | remove the progress stream stuff from skipper-disk and include it in core (pipe to it, like the renamer pump) support for maxBytes quota enforcement in core           | [_want to help?_](https://github.com/balderdashy/skipper/edit/master/ROADMAP.md) | on-the-fly maxBytes enforcement on a per-upstream basis more documentation for adapter implementors                |                                    | document the method signatures/expected results/etc. for the adapter methods, from an implementation perspective usage documentation for ls(), rm(), read()           |                                    | document the method signatures/expected results/etc. for these methods in userland expose a static Upstream factory on the skipper module   | [_want to help?_](https://github.com/balderdashy/skipper/edit/master/ROADMAP.md) | useful for streaming from one fsadapter to another (i.e. not just for file uploads) expose a static Downstream factory on the skipper module | [_want to help?_](https://github.com/balderdashy/skipper/edit/master/ROADMAP.md) | useful for multi-file download from fsadapters expose an API for building Downstream reducer pumps      | [_want to help?_](https://github.com/balderdashy/skipper/edit/master/ROADMAP.md) | i.e. so you can coalesce a multi-file download into a zip archive

 #### Backlog